scottishgovernment/economicactionplan.mygov.scot/pages/future-skills-action-plan/8-upskilling-retraining.md

 Job-related training in Scotland has steadily declined over the last 15 years.
 Reversing this trend creates an opportunity to reinforce a culture of investment in human capital as a means of both increasing productivity and ensure both Scottish employers and employees are prepared for new and potentially unpredicted challenges and opportunities ahead.

-We will work with employers, and other system stakeholders, to arrest the reductions in workforce development by employers observed within Scotland over the last decade.
+We will work with business, and other system stakeholders, to encourage investment in workforce development by employers in Scotland.

 ### Next steps